klandell/react-data-distributor/README.md

 React Data Distributor
 =====
-An minimalist and unopinionated framework for distributing static data to React components.\
+An minimalist and unopinionated framework for distributing static data to React components. \
 [![npm version](https://badge.fury.io/js/react-data-distributor.svg)](https://badge.fury.io/js/react-data-distributor)
 [![dependencies Status](https://david-dm.org/klandell/react-data-distributor/status.svg)](https://david-dm.org/klandell/react-data-distributor)

+With React Data Distributor, you bring your own data and formatting functions and they are passed down the component tree to where you need them.
+It is a minimal wrapper on the React context api, designed for static(ish) data.
 React Data Distributor is lightweight, coming in at 2.25KB transpiled, minified, and gzipped.
 It is powerful tool for translating, theming, content distribution, and is the perfect tool when complex state management libraries are overkill.
-It has no dependencies except for a peer dependency on React >= 16.3.
+It has no dependencies except for a peer dependency on React >= 16.3. \

 ## Install
-Install via your favorite node dependency manager `yarn add react-data-distributor`\
+Install via your favorite node dependency manager `yarn add react-data-distributor` \
 `npm install react-data-distributor`

 ## API

-TODO: ...
+### Distributor
+A top level data provider
+#### Configs
+- `data`: `{object<object|string|number>}` - the data to distribute as key:value pairs, may be nested objects
+- `formatters`: `{object<function>}` - optional - an object of formatting functions that take one parameter, a data value, and return a string.
+You may optionally define a special formatter named "default", that will be called any time a Parcel's value function is called without a formatter function.
+If no default formatter is defined, the value will be returned as a string.

+### Customer
+A low level data consumer
+#### Configs
+- `render`: `{function}` - a render prop that accepts a single argument, an object of parcels, and returns a React component

+### Parcel
+A single data value
+#### Properties
+- `rawValue`: `{string|number}` - the actual data value
+#### Methods
+- `value`: `{function}` - returns the formatted data value as a string.
+Accepts one argument, the name of a formatting function as defined in the formatters config of `Distributor`.

 ## Example
 Below is a real world example using react-data-distributor to provide a simple translation mechanism to a React app.

 ### Create the Distributor
 ```javascript